-- Personal well-being overview
+Personal well-being overview

-1. Personal Well-being Overview
+1. Personal well-being overview

-Monitoring personal well-being across the nation year on year will help to show how people feel their quality of life changes in relation to changes in circumstances, policies and wider events in society.
-It will also show how people in the UK evaluate their lives compared to people in other countries across the world.
+Monitoring personal well-being across the nation year-on-year will help to show how people feel their quality of life changes in relation to changes in circumstances, policies and wider events in society.
+It will also show how people in the UK evaluate their lives compared with people in other countries.

-2. PWB ONS4
+2. Personal well-being ONS4

 |Next I would like to ask you four questions about your feelings on aspects of your life.
 There are no right or wrong answers.
-For each of these questions I’d like you to give an answer on a scale of nought to 10, where nought is ‘not at all’ and 10 is ‘completely’.
+For each of these questions I’d like you to give an answer on a scale of 0 to 10, where 0 is “not at all” and 10 is “completely”.|

 |Life Satisfaction||Overall, how satisfied are you with your life nowadays?|

-|Worthwhile||Overall, to what extent do you feel the things you do in your life are worthwhile?|
+|Worthwhile||Overall, to what extent do you feel that the things you do in your life are worthwhile?|

 |Happiness||Overall, how happy did you feel yesterday?|

-|Anxiety||On a scale where nought is ‘not at all anxious’ and 10 is ‘completely anxious’, overall, how anxious did you feel yesterday?|
+|Anxiety||On a scale where 0 is “not at all anxious” and 10 is “completely anxious”, overall, how anxious did you feel yesterday?|

 These are known as the ONS4.